 Traditional climbing is the style where there are no fixed bolts to protect the leader, and one will have to place their protection as they climb.
 Traditional (or "trad") cragging is a bit different than long free or multi-pitch climbing, in that it is performed close to the ground, so less stuff must be carried.
 Indian Creek is a perfect example of a traditional cragging area.

 The main feature needed for this style of climbing above and beyond comfort is that it has large enough gear loops to hold an entire rack.
-How large the rack depends on the climb and style, but the ability to carry a triple rack, with quickdraws or slings, on the harness is what you are looking for.
+How large of a rack depends on the climb and style, but the ability to carry a triple rack, with quickdraws or slings, on the harness is what you are looking for.
 While some climbers rack their trad gear on an over the shoulder sling, we find that most prefer the even balance and mobility that comes from racking up entirely on the harness.
 Harnesses with large enough gear loops for trad cragging are the Petzl Sama, Arc'teryx AR-395a, the Black Diamond Chaos, the Petzl Corax, and the Edelrid Zack.

 Long Multi-Pitch Climbing